8th Legislative Council of Hong Kong

-The Eighth Legislative Council of Hong Kong is the upcoming meeting of the legislative branch of the Hong Kong Special Administrative Region government.
-Its term of office will begin on 1 January 2026.
+The Eighth Legislative Council of Hong Kong is the current meeting of the legislative branch of the Hong Kong Special Administrative Region government.
+Its term of office begun on 1 January 2026.

-This is the second "patriot-only" parliament, and composed of solely pro-Beijing members for the first time without any legislator claiming to be "non-establishment".
+This is the second "patriot-only" parliament, and is composed of solely pro-Beijing members for the first time without any legislator claiming to be from the "non-establishment".
 The allocation of seats remains the same as the last session; only 20 seats were elected directly through geographical constituencies, plus 40 seats selected by the Election Committee and 20 seats allocated to the functional constituencies.

+Starry Lee was elected as the president of the council on 8 January 2026 after defeating the other candidate Chan Chun-ying.